QuickerStudio/Vlinder3/flow/components.md

 This document provides a detailed description of the main components in the Claude Dev agent system.

-## 1. KoduDev (index.ts)
+## 1. Vlinders (index.ts)

-KoduDev is the central class that orchestrates the entire system.
+Vlinders is the central class that orchestrates the entire system.
 It's responsible for:

 - Initializing other components (ApiManager, StateManager, TaskExecutor, ToolExecutor)
 - Coordinating interactions between components